ejcorn/mouse_abi_tool/README.md

 # mouse_abi_tool
- Tool to pull gene expression from Allen Brain Institute API in same annotation space as structural connectome.
+ Tool to pull gene expression from Allen Brain Institute API in Common Coordinate Framework v2 space.
+This code was used to obtain gene expression data for Brynildsen et al. 2020 (https://www.pnas.org/content/early/2020/07/20/2003601117).

 View `code/misc/packages.R` to find the prerequisite packages.